oddbird/oddsite/content/services/design-systems-training.rst

 Your Team Will Learn How To:
 ----------------------------

-- maintain consistent design across an application
+- maintain consistentcy in the design throughout an application
 - build a foundation that leads to a scalable code base
 - discover and create meaningful patterns
 - speed up processes